 Like most children in the 1980s and 1990s, I had grown up eating the typical American diet of Rice Krispies for breakfast, PB&J for lunch, and Rice-A-Roni dinners.

-By the time I became a mom, our society knew that this isn’t the best way to eat.
+By the time I became a mom, our society knew that this wasn’t the best way to eat.

 I live under the philosophy that when you know better you can do better.
-Now that I knew a diet rich with whole, real foods was the best choice, I wanted to do something about it.
+Now knowing a diet rich with whole, real foods was the best choice, I wanted to do something about it.

 One problem: We could barely afford to eat.